Senior Managing Director, Portfolio Manager

-Sam Colin is a value-oriented stock picker whose primary goal is to preserve and grow clients’ capital by focusing on companies with highly favorable risk/reward relationships.
-This attention to downside risk provided his client portfolios with meaningful protection in 2008 and, in his view, such attention remains a critical element in navigating periods of market turbulence (past performance does not guarantee future results).
+Sam Colin, MD, is a Senior Managing Director and Portfolio Manager.
+He is a value-oriented stock picker whose primary goal is to preserve and grow clients' capital by focusing on companies with highly favorable risk/ reward relationships.
+This attention to downside risk provided his client portfolios with meaningful protection in 2008 and, in his view, such attention remains a critical element in navigating periods of market turbulence.*

 - Strong management, with a track record of disciplined execution.